MicrosoftLearning/mslearn-ai-studio.de-de/Instructions/05-Finetune-model.md

     Ask engaging questions to help someone plan their trip and think about what they want to do on their holiday.
     ```

-1. Testen Sie Ihr fein abgestimmtes Modell, um festzustellen, ob sein Verhalten nun konsistenter ist.
-Stellen Sie z.
-B. die folgenden Fragen erneut und untersuchen Sie die Antworten des Modells:
+1. Testen Sie Ihr fein abgestimmtes Modell, um zu beurteilen, ob sein Verhalten jetzt konsistenter ist.
+Stellen Sie beispielsweise die folgenden Fragen erneut, und erkunden Sie die Antworten des Modells:

     `Where in Rome should I stay?`